 There’s a Moose in the House isn’t necessarily designed as a board game for preschoolers.
 But, it’s a fun game that younger kids can play.
 The rules are fairly simple, and you can always adapt them if you need to!

-We played this as one of our games of the week this year.
+We played this as one of our games of the week in 2018.
 We’ve been playing it ever since.